top of page

 Today, although our circumstances may be different, the need for that sense of hope and self-reliance remains.
 Choosing to grow heirloom plants can feel like a small but meaningful gesture—a reminder that beauty, nourishment, and continuity are still possible, even when the world feels unsettled.

 In the coming seasons, I’ll be sharing the stories of specific heirloom vegetables and flowers—varieties that have been grown, saved, and cherished across North America.
 Each one carries its own history and character, shaped by the people and places that nurtured it.
-From familiar kitchen staples to garden favorites, these plants deserve to be remembered and celebrated.
+From familiar kitchen staples to garden favourites, these plants deserve to be remembered and celebrated.

 If you feel drawn to slower days, simple routines, and living in rhythm with the seasons, an heirloom garden may be a gentle place to begin.
 Consider this an invitation—to plant, to tend, and to become part of a story that continues to grow in your own heritage garden.